moodle/moodlenet/packages/my-moodlenet-mjs-pkg-template/README.md

-# MoodleNet Simple Email Auth
+# Sample extension template

-This package provides a simple email-password authentication for Moodlenet
+This package provides a simple extension template for Moodlenet